Up to 60% off sofas & mattresses — limited‑time deals.

 • Apartment living rooms and guest-ready dens

-• People who split time between laptop posture and TV lounging
+• People who split time between TV lounging and laptop use

-• Households that need storage without adding extra furniture
+• Households that need storage without adding extra furniture, especially shoppers comparing a storage chaise sofa.

 Where it falls short: